francolq/txpipe-talk/DEMO.md

-# Difficult math in Aiken
+# Non-trivial math in Aiken

 ## A bit of context